bswck/proxyvars/README.md

 ## When would you use `commonvars`?

 You could use `commonvars` when...
-* ...writing a thread-safe application that operates on fixed resources specific for separate threads.
+* ...writing a thread-safe application that operates on resources specific for separate threads.
 * ...improving code readability by avoiding passing around the same object to every function.
-* ...writing a web application that operates on fixed resources per request.
+* ...writing a web application that operates on resources specific per request.
-* ...writing an asynchronous application that operates on fixed resources between tasks.
+* ...writing an asynchronous application that operates on resources specific between tasks.
-* ...having any other case where you could use global variables that are context-dependent!
+* ...having any other case where you could use common variables that are context-dependent!

 ## Installation